 - Open the app or web version

-- Enter your university email address and your password from Inkpath and click the purple “Login” button (do not use the “Use Single-Sign-On" option)
+- Oxford and Open University students: Enter your university email address and your password from Inkpath and click the “Login” button (do not use the “Use Single-Sign-On" option).
+Cambridge students: use the 'Single Sign On' tab, select 'University of Cambridge', and sign in using your institute's SSO page.

 - You will be invited to complete your profile when you first sign in.
 If not, or if you wish to return to your profile later

-- Click the “…” in the bottom right of the app, or the “… More” in the top right of the desktop version
+- Click on the ''Account'' button in the top right of the app

 - Enter you name, faculty/department, programme (PhD/DPhil), and year that your studentship funding started

-- Press the purple “Register a funding source” button
+- Press the purple "Add an Affiliation +" button

 - Choose “Open-Oxford-Cambridge AHRC DTP” in the “Organisation”, your programme and your start year.